-While there are a lot of HVAC companies out there, many of them are unfortunately neither reliable nor reputable.
+While there are a lot of HVAC companies out there, many of them are may be neither reliable nor reputable.
 Here are five ways you can ensure that you’re working with a reliable HVAC company:

 This first step may sound obvious to more tech-savvy people, but not everyone is in the habit of reading reviews before hiring an HVAC company.
-Nevertheless, it’s a good idea to make use of social media and home maintenance resource sites to thoroughly research any company you’re thinking of employing.
+Even now during pandemic times it is also an option to schedule a virtual appointment, there are hvac companies in Denver who offer this service.
+It is a good idea to make use of social media and home maintenance resource sites to thoroughly research any company you’re thinking of employing.
 Check several different websites to make sure a potential company is an established one.
 If they’ve been around for a while, they’re more likely to be reliable.
 Often, less reputable businesses disappear after a short time.
-Some companies, like Entek HVAC, have been in business for generations, which is a very strong indicator of their reliability.
+Some companies have been in business for generations, which is a very strong indicator of their reliability.
 By reading online reviews, you’ll also be able to hear from satisfied customers, who will often go into great detail about their experience.
 This information is invaluable when seeking an HVAC company.

 Check the reviews to see if the company performs tasks in a timely manner, if they were upfront with their business dealings and did not make use of hidden charges, and ensure the staff was friendly and easy to work with.
 Of course, if you’ve had a great experience with your HVAC company, don’t forget to write a review of your own!